On this page:

 Recycled for beneficial allocation

 This describes treated effluent discharged to a waterway for recognised environmental purposes (as prescribed by the Environment Protection Authority [EPA]).
+This must involve a quality characteristic that is a net benefit to the environment.

 The EPA is developing guidance for the use of recycled water for environmental purposes.
 Volumes reported under beneficial allocation will ultimately be expected to align with this policy following its development.